 Transforming special assistance

-The aim of the Special Assistance Team at Heathrow is to ensure the airport is accessible to everyone.
-To that end we have set out three clear objectives for our assistance services to ensure we 'provide the right service for the individual in the moment'
+The aim of the Special Assistance Team at Heathrow is to make sure the airport is accessible to everyone.
+We have three clear objectives for our assistance services to ensure we 'provide the right service for the individual in the moment':

 - To increase our focus on the experience our passengers have using the service.

-- To look at ways tin which we can enhance the assistance we provide to our passengers when travelling through Heathrow.
+- To look at ways in which we can enhance the assistance we provide to our passengers when travelling through Heathrow.

 - Where we can, improve our infrastructure to make our facilities as efficient and comfortable as possible.